UnTalLGsus/Topicos-BD/README.md

 - Open the folder where the file was extracted.
 In it, you will find all the necessary files for the webpage, such as images, style sheets, JavaScript files, and others.
 - Open the "index.php" file, located in the "[WEB PAGE](https://github.com/UnTalLGsus/Topicos-BD/tree/main/PAGINA%20WEB)." folder, in a web browser, such as Safari, Chrome, etc.

+## Reportes de pruebas

+### ES

+Realizamos pruebas en una página web de productos que hemos creado, que cuenta con una base de datos federada entre MySQL y SQL Server.
+En esta página hay un sistema CRUD (crear, leer, actualizar, eliminar) para gestionar los productos de la base de datos.
+Nos propusimos asegurarnos de que la página web funcionara correctamente y de que la base de datos federada estuviera funcionando de manera óptima.
+Los resultados de las pruebas fueron positivos, por lo que la página web está lista para ser utilizada por el público.

+Cada reporte puedes verlos [aquí]().

+## Test reports

+### EN

+We conducted tests on a product website that we created which has a federated database with MySQL and SQL Server.
+On this website, there is a CRUD (create, read, update, delete) system for managing the products in the database.
+We wanted to ensure that the website was functioning properly and that the federated database was working as intended.
+The tests were successful and the website is now ready to be used by the public.

+You can see each report [here]().